 Google has recently launched Analytics Intelligence which carries with it a suite of powerful tools.
 Now, using plain text, you can ask a question you’d like the answer to or allow Google to identify abnormalities that are impacting the performance on your website.
-I’ve outlined how to access these features, as well a an overview of both the Intelligence and Insights features.
+The Google Analytics experts at Marcel Digital and I outlined how to access these features, as well a an overview of both the Intelligence and Insights features.

 Navigate to any standard report and select “Intelligence” at the top right of the report above the date selector.
 This will then open a sidebar on the right.